Office of the Judge Advocate General

 The Strand, London WC2A 2LL.

-The Military Court Service (MCS) is part of the Ministry of Defence, and maintains six staffed Military Court Centres at:
+The Military Court Service (MCS) is part of the Ministry of Defence, and maintains five staffed Military Court Centres at:

 Colchester ( Essex)